EMT to Police Officer: Career Guide for Joining the Force

 How Does EMT Training Help?

-- Stand out when applying for police work by exceeding the medical training requirements and standards
+- You’ll stand out when applying for police work by exceeding the medical training requirements and standards

-- Deliver assistance before an ambulance reaches the scene
+- You’ll be able to deliver assistance before an ambulance reaches the scene

-- Improve your chances of becoming a SWAT member
+- It will improve your chances of becoming a SWAT member

-- Be familiar with public safety radio procedure
+- You’ll become familiar with public safety radio procedure

-Can You Be A Paramedic and A Police Officer?
+Can You Be Both a Paramedic and a Police Officer?

-You may be interested in law enforcement and emergency medicine, and there’s no law that says you can’t do both at the same time.
-These opportunities are rare, however—as most employers will want you focused (and rested) enough to complete your primary responsibilities.
+Plenty of people are interested in both law enforcement and emergency medicine, and there’s certainly no law that says you can’t do both at the same time.
+These dual opportunities are rare, however—as most employers will want you focused (and rested) enough to complete your primary responsibilities.

 There are cases (usually in smaller towns) where a person can work as both a paramedic and a police officer.
-Officer Mikeal Tordsen of Minnesota is one such example—he currently works as both a paramedic and a police officer thanks to an innovative partnership between the two departments.
+Officer Mikeal Tordsen of Minnesota is one such example—he currently works as both a paramedic and a police officer, thanks to an innovative partnership between the two departments.
+Because the smaller town workload of the two jobs allows for the overlap, Mikeal is able to fill both roles.
+But generally, the higher the population, the busier the jobs of both the town paramedics and their police force.

-Both EMTs and Police Officers are considered first responders, but where an EMT or paramedic primarily respond to medical emergencies, police officers respond to a broader range of situations—no day is routine.
+Both EMTs and Police Officers are considered first responders, but where an EMT or paramedic primarily responds to medical emergencies, police officers respond to an infinite range of situations—there is no such thing as a routine day.

-A police officer is the first line of defense between civilians and anything that may harm them, and if you wish to be a public servant and help as many people as possible, a career as a police officer is an excellent way to do so.
+A police officer is intended to be the first line of defense between civilians and anything that may harm them—the “thin blue line,” as it’s known.
+And if you’re the type of person who wishes to be a public servant and help as many people as possible, a career as a police officer is an excellent way to do so.

 Police Officer Salary

-On average, police officers enjoy a higher salary than EMTs.
-Furthermore, police officer benefits typically include generous medical, dental, and vision coverage plus uniform allowance, holiday pay, paid vacation, sick leave, and other perks.
+On average, police officers enjoy a higher salary* than EMTs.
+Furthermore, police officer benefits typically include generous medical, dental, and vision coverage plus uniform allowance, holiday pay, paid vacation, sick leave, and other perks that EMTs may not.

 Police Officer Job Outlook